 We may not have flying cars as yet, but with the rate at which vehicles are evolving, this ‘flying car’ idea envisioned by the sci-fi of the past may be getting closer and closer to becoming a reality.
-Although this kind of development may seem terrifying to say the least, fear not, flying or not, there are a number of new state-of-the-art safety systems which provide assistance to drivers in order to reduce the likeliness of vehicle accidents.
+Although this kind of development may seem terrifying to say the least, fear not, flying or not, there are a number of new state-of-the-art vehicle safety systems which provide assistance to drivers in order to reduce the likeliness of vehicle accidents.
 These will be discussed below.

 Collision-avoidance and Lane related Assistance

-A collision-avoidance assistance is a system which sends a warning to the driver when they are approaching another vehicle, be it a stationary one or not.
+A collision-avoidance assistance is a vehicle safety system which sends a warning to the driver when they are approaching another vehicle, be it a stationary one or not.
 This becomes very important in a number of emergency situations.

-Some circumstances include a front collision, when two vehicles travelling in different directions have a head-on collision.
+Some circumstances include a front collision when two vehicles travelling in different directions have a head-on collision.
 Another common situation is a side crash situation, where a vehicle fails to stop at a stop sign, and strikes another vehicle on the side.

 There are also systems such as parking, and lane keep assists, which provide warnings.
-These lane related warnings are usually buzzes to your seat or steering wheel to inform the driver that they are crossing the white line or leaving their lane.
+These lane-related warnings are usually buzzed to your seat or steering wheel to inform the driver that they are crossing the white line or leaving their lane.
 This also goes beyond just a warning, it will make the necessary corrections in order to keep the car in the right lane, such as a minor steering correction.
 The systems which provide blind-spot warnings often appear as small orange or yellow lights.